OpenDSA/OpenDSA/RST/en/Glossary.rst

       which a new subroutine is being called, so that this information can be recovered when the subroutine terminates.

+   adjacency list
+      An implementation for a :term:`graph` that uses an (array-based) :term:`list` to represent the :term:`vertices` of the graph, and each :term:`vertex` is in turn represented by a (linked) list of the vertices that are :term:`neighbors`.

+   adjacency matrix
+      An implementation for a :term:`graph` that uses a 2-dimensional array where each row and each column corresponds to a :term:`vertex` in the :term:`graph`.
+A given row and column in the matrix corresponds to an edge from the :term:`vertex` corresponding to the row to the vertex corresponding to the column.

    aggregate type
       A type whose members have subparts.
 For example, a typical database record.
 Another term for this is :term:`composite type`.